enpage/enpage/README.md

 ### SDK Development

-1. Run `pnpm dev` at the root of the monorepo.
+Run `pnpm dev` at the root of the monorepo and this will build and watch the SDK for changes.
-2. In another terminal, run `pnpm start` in the `packages/template-example` directory.
+If you want to test the SDK in the template example, you'll also need to run `pnpm dev` in the `packages/template-example` directory.

 ### Releasing new versions